 The final lengthening of this highway took place on October 1, 1945, when it intersected with US-283 in Cheyenne, Oklahoma.
 From Cheyenne, SH-47 today travels westward to the Oklahoma/Texas line.

-More changes were still to come for SH-47 but a notable one took place on September 7, 1965.
-On this date, SH-47A which directs travelers to Washita Battlefield National Historic Site's visitor center.
+More changes were still to come for SH-47, but a notable one took place on September 7, 1965.
+On this date, SH-47A was commissioned to direct travelers to Washita Battlefield National Historic Site's Visitor Center.
 In 1998, it was designated the "Black Kettle Memorial Highway."